CameronReed-42/rustlab-rs/README.md

 ## 🎯 Vision

-RustLab provides a comprehensive scientific computing platform that combines:
+RustLab is **not a clone** of NumPy, or any other existing numerical library.
+Instead, it embraces Rust's unique strengths to create a distinctly Rust-native scientific computing ecosystem that:

+- **Respects Rust's Idiomatic Syntax**: Leverages Rust's pervasive use of traits and method chaining for elegant, composable mathematical operations
+- **Embraces Zero-Cost Abstractions**: High-level mathematical expressions compile to optimal machine code without runtime overhead
+- **Prioritizes Memory Efficiency**: Extensive use of views and borrowing patterns for zero-copy operations wherever possible

+### Core Capabilities
 - **Blazing Performance**: Automatic SIMD and parallel computation via the faer library
 - **Math-First Syntax**: Natural, script-like ergonomics with zero-cost abstractions
 - **Simplified Type System**: Streamlined types focused on efficient numerical computing (`ArrayF64`, `VectorF64`, etc.)
-- **Integrated Visualization**: Built-in 2D and 3D plotting capabilities to assist with visualization for code development
+- **Integrated Visualization**: Built-in 2D and 3D native rust plotters library for plotting capabilities to assist with visualization for code development.
+Note: this plotting library is currently very basic, and is NOT intended to replace other excellent plotting libraries (for e.g. python matplotlib) if publication-quality plotting is needed.
 - **Memory Safety**: Rust's unique approach to safe, concurrent programming
 - **AI-Optimized Design**: Documentation and APIs that prevent common AI code generation errors
 - **Accessible to Non-Experts**: Human-readable code that scientists can understand without Rust expertise